 - the Council should make the case to national Government for an increase of Nottinghamshire’s share of available funding.

 The SEND Policy’s vision is for ‘Nottinghamshire to be a place where children and young people with Special Educational Needs and Disabilities (SEND) will be safe, healthy and happy, have a good quality of life and opportunities to fulfil their aspirations, develop their independence and make a positive contribution to society’.

 The SEND Policy sets out the values and principles which will shape the Council’s work with children and young people with SEND and their families and identifies 12 essential outcomes to be achieved over the next three years.
 These values, principles and outcomes have been strongly informed by the feedback received from parents and carers.

 To deliver these outcomes, the SEND Policy identifies six broad steps.
-During the next few months the Council, together with parents/carers and other key stakeholders, will be developing an action plan to support the delivery of the Policy’s outcomes.
+The local partnership in Nottinghamshire has developed the Nottinghamshire Strategic Action Plan to support the delivery of the SEND Policy and its outcomes.
 This action plan will be owned and monitored regularly by the Nottinghamshire SEND Accountability Board.

 You can read the policy by clicking here or the image above.

 The SEND Accountability Board was established in January 2017 following the joint Care Quality Commission and Ofsted Local Area Inspection in June 2016.
 Read about about the main findings of the inspection, including areas of strength and areas for further improvement or by clicking on the icon below:

 The purpose of the SEND Accountability Board is to lead and co-ordinate the continuous improvement of Nottinghamshire’s implementation of the Children and Families Act 2014 and the SEND Code of Practice.
 Read the terms of reference for the group, which includes its vision and purpose or by clicking on the icon below: